Trinity College Kirk: Early history

 The church and hospital of Soutra Aisle dedicated to the Holy Trinity, was held as a prebend of the chancellor of St Andrews.
 In 1459/60 the chancellorship was vacant allowing the dowager queen to supplicate Pope Pius II for the annexation of Soutra to her Trinity College foundation – the sanctioning bull was published on 23 October 1460.
-Queen Mary of Gueldres (widow of James II) issued a Royal charter on 25 March 1462 detailing the constitution for Trinity College in which the provost was to hold Soutra church as a prebend but had to maintain three bedesmen in the Soutra hospital.
+Queen Mary of Guelders (widow of James II) issued a Royal charter on 25 March 1462 detailing the constitution for Trinity College in which the provost was to hold Soutra church as a prebend but had to maintain three bedesmen in the Soutra hospital.
 John Halkerston was made Master of Works.

 In August 1463 Pope Pius II declared by Papal bull that religious visitors to the church during the feast of the Holy Trinity on 10 July and the following eight days, over the next five years, would be granted a plenary indulgence, if they contributed to the fund for completion of the building according to their financial ability.
 The money was to be put in a locked box with two keys kept by the Provost and the Papal Collector for Scotland.
 A third of the receipts were to be given to the Catholic church for its general work.

 The church was famed for its triptych altarpiece by Hugo van der Goes completed in 1479, now displayed in the National Gallery of Scotland.
 The four surviving panels depict James III, King of Scots, flanked by St. Andrew and his son, the future James IV, and his wife, Margaret of Denmark.
 The donor, the first Provost of the Trinity foundation, Edward Bonkil, and his coat of arms also feature.

 Early records of the construction of the church are lost.
-In 1463 a steward of Mary of Gueldres, Henry Kinghorn paid the master of works John Halkerston for one account of his building work at Trinity Kirk.
+In 1463 a steward of Mary of Guelders, Henry Kinghorn paid the master of works John Halkerston for one account of his building work at Trinity Kirk.
+In April 1501, James Oliphant, Provost of the Trinity College was asked to produce the "infestment and mortification" charters of the College in a dispute with the merchant Walter Chepman.

 On 8 April 1531 the Provost Master John Dingwall contracted with a mason Robert Dennis that Dennis would work to complete the building for his lifetime.
 Dingwall wished to complete the church conforming to the choir.
 To help finance the building, James V wrote to the Pope Clement VII asking if Dingwall could grant indulgences to visitors to the church and college on the feast of Holy Trinity and Octave who made contributions to the work.
 After Dingwall's death in 1533, the masons pursued his legacy left for completing the work.
-Only the choir and transepts were finished.
-A nearby house, demolished in 1642, was called "Dingwall Castle" after the surname of one of the Provosts.
+Only the apse, choir and transepts were finished.
+A nearby house, demolished in 1642, was called "Dingwall Castle" probably after the Provost Master.